jonas1ara/73/Problems/Strings/Valid-Anagram/README.md

 # Valid Anagram:

-This directory contains implementations of the "Valid Anagram" problem in the C++ and C# languages.
-Each implementation uses a frequency count array to check if two strings are anagrams and maintain a temporal complexity of `O(n)`.
+This directory contains an implementation of the "Valid Anagram" problem in C#.
+The implementation uses a frequency count array to check if two strings are anagrams and maintain a temporal complexity of `O(n)`.

 ## Problem description